7 Ways to Defeat Stress with Good Eating Habits

 7. Eat mindfully.
 The best meal can fail to nourish you if it's eaten in an anxious mindset.
 World renowned Zen master Thich Nhat Hanh says, "...peace is already here, it is within you, in front of you, you only need to be in touch with it."
 Having a meal mindfully means your body is welcoming the food that you ingest.
 Take a moment to quiet down, if possible, before sitting down to a meal.
 If you would like to explore mindful eating, have a look at the book "Savor" which Thich Nhat Hanh co-wrote with Harvard nutritionist Dr. Lilian Cheung.

-Have a question for Evelyn?
-Ask or leave a comment below!
+Have a question for Evelyn or want to leave a comment?
+Click here.